rust-lang/rust/docs/dev/architecture.md

 See [#93](https://github.com/rust-analyzer/rust-analyzer/pull/93) for an example PR which fixes a bug in the grammar.

-**Architecture Invariant:** `syntax` crate is completely independent from the rest of rust-analyzer, it knows nothing about salsa or LSP.
+**Architecture Invariant:** `syntax` crate is completely independent from the rest of rust-analyzer.
+It knows nothing about salsa or LSP.
-This is important because it is possible to useful tooling using only syntax tree.
+This is important because it is possible to make useful tooling using only the syntax tree.
 Without semantic information, you don't need to be able to _build_ code, which makes the tooling more robust.
 See also https://web.stanford.edu/~mlfbrown/paper.pdf.
 You can view the `syntax` crate as an entry point to rust-analyzer.